AsmekYT/AsmekBOT/README.md

 - ping
 - help
 - pomoc
 # Reminder bot version v2.x.x is only in Polish!!!
-If you want to use English bot version u must download bot v3.x.x but this is the version I'm still working on.
+If you want to use the English bot version, you must download bot v3.x.x, but this version is still in development.

-Ps: if u find bug in alfa v2 u must repair it by yourself becouse I stopped working on this version.
+PS: If you find a bug in alpha v2, you must repair it yourself because I stopped working on this version."